2004 10:17 p.m. on Tuesday, February 3rd – The journey began! Diane hit “send” and the following email went out to everyone she knew:

 March 1st – We began to pave our penny floor.
 We’re still doing it.
 It’s a process!

 November 1st – Kimberly Jones became our store manager.
 She was responsible for raising the profile of Little Shop.
 We started to become famous in Decatur.
 Then we became famous throughout the children’s literary world!
-Kimberly went on to become a big-time author.
-Kimberly no longer works at Little Shop but still runs our Well Read Black Girl (WRBG) book group.
+Kimberly went on to a successful carrer as a YA author and as an activist and intellectual force in the Black Lives Matter movement.
+Kimberly no longer works at Little Shop but she did start our Well Read Black Girl (WRBG) book group.

 2016 March 16th – Justin became our store manager.
 He still is!
 Ever wonder why everything seems to run so smooth at Little Shop?
 It’s Justin.
 I swear he can juggle 15 things at once.
 Have an issue with Little Shop?
 Contact Justin.
 Please.